 - Pain in the front of the knee; When the femoral groove and the patella are misaligned it can cause pain in the front of the knee or the sides of the kneecap.
 You may feel that even when you are at rest the ache will remain or get worse.
-You may also experience a sharp pain when using the injured knee.
+You may also experience sharp pain when using the injured knee.

 - Knee crepitus; This is when certain movements can cause a grinding or crunching sensation within the knee joint.
 This often occurs in the injured joint after periods of extended rest, such as getting out of bed first thing in the morning.
 Knee crepitus will lessen and go away completely during use.

-- Pain that worsens when moving; When runner’s knee is present you will often experience pain, excess friction, or popping noises when the joint is moving upwards or downwards.
-This can be during movement such as squatting abruptly from a standing position or walking up hills and stairs.
+- Pain that worsens when moving; When the runner’s knee is present you will often experience pain, excess friction, or popping noises when the joint is moving upwards or downwards.
+This can be during movements such as squatting abruptly from a standing position or walking up hills and stairs.
 It will usually cause pain that will lessen when the movement ceases.

 Causes of runner’s knee